The-Wishlist-Co/docs/quotesvcApi.md

 - 405 Invalid input
 ```

-## Get Quote
+## Get Quote by ID or Ref

-Returns a quote using it's internal TWC identifier.
+Returns a quote using either it's internal TWC identifier (ID) or the customer's own quote reference (Ref).
 This returns a quote, including the quote lines.

 If the quote does not exist, this method returns a 404.